 Bok choy has a mild and subtle cabbage-like flavor and a slightly bitter taste.
 It’s full of Vitamin C.

 It’s easy to figure out what to cook with bok choy, especially when you can use it in multiple ways!
-If you need some bok choy recipe ideas, how about chopped it up and pair with a delicious Thai dressing for a Thai bok choy salad side dish, add it to the main dish with my beef with oyster sauce (I use Chinese broccoli in the recipe but bok choy also works, too!), or serve it on the side with Chinese orange chicken.
+If you need some bok choy recipe ideas, how about chopping it up and pairing it with a delicious Thai dressing for a Thai bok choy salad side dish, add it to the main dish with my beef with oyster sauce (I use Chinese broccoli in the recipe but bok choy also works, too!), or serve it on the side with Chinese orange chicken.

 - Cut bok choy based on the size so they can cook evenly.

 - Baby bok choy (4.5” in height) is the favorite type in Chinese cuisine.
-They are most tender.
+They are the most tender.

 - Always wash the bok choy after you cut it.